 Call recording, call transcripts and a smart effective AI assistant are all good things to have, but the entire system revolves not around the phone system, but the assistant itself.
 If the system is working properly as Calljoy envisions it, many callers would get answers from the assistant and then not need to speak to a real person.
 However, much of that basic info can be up on a website or sent over a quick WhatsApp message for much less than $39 a month.

-With MightyCall’s Standard plan, also $40 a month, you will get every single feature Calljoy has plus a dozen others to enhance the entire virtual phone system.
+With MightyCall’s Standard plan you will get every single feature Calljoy has plus a dozen others to enhance the entire virtual phone system.
 Unlimited minutes, call recording, text transcripts, business hours, a variety of call routing options—you name it and we have it.
 Better yet, our system now has CRM capabilities with our newest autumn 2019 release.

 Calljoy likewise has restrictions beyond their lack of features—it currently cannot port numbers in or out of the system, can’t support toll-free numbers, and only works within the U.S.